Oracle Test Connection¶

 Troubleshooting¶

-- Authentication failed: Confirm username/password in the credentials file and ensure the account is unlocked and has permission to connect.
+- Authentication failed: Verify username/password in the credentials file and ensure the account is not locked or expired.